Low-energy optical properties of the non-magnetic kagome metal CsV$_3$Sb$_5$

 The temperature evolution of this localization peak is shown in detail in Fig.~\ref{components}(b) along with the temperature dependence of the peak position in the inset.
 After the overall fit of the spectra, we subtracted both Drude and interband contributions from the experimental curves to highlight the behavior of the localization peak.
 With decreasing temperature, the localization peak gradually shifts toward lower energies and eventually moves out of our measurement range.
 Our detailed analysis [Fig.~\ref{SW}] shows that the overall SW is conserved within the measured energy range in accord with the optical sum rules.
-On the other hand, the SW of the localization peak decreasing across the transition suggests a partial spectral weight transfer from the localization peak to the high-energy absorption as the CDW order develops.
+On the other hand, the SW of the localization peak decreasing across the transition suggests a partial spectral weight transfer from the localization peak to the high-energy absorption as the CDW order develops (Fig.~\ref{OC_LE}).
 This observation strengthens the assumption that the localization peak should be understood as arising from an intraband process, which is affected by the partial gap opening and consequent reduction in the density of states at the Fermi level.